Data Analysis with QGIS#

 Note

 Remember that there is no interpolation method that can be applied to every situation.
-Some methods are more useful for particular inquiries or certain types of data.
-The method of interpolation you use should always depend on the type of data, phenomenon, and research interest you have.
+Some methods are more useful for particular problems or types of data.
+The method of interpolation you use should always depend on the type of data, phenomenon, and research question you have.

 ../../_images/en_idw_explanation.png